 Although Blondie broke up after their 1982 album "The Hunter," those two years still produced the hits "Call Me," "The Tide is High" and "Rapture."
 The band also rode the success of the 1979 songs "Heart of Glass" and "One Way of Another" into the early part of 1980.

 The band reformed in 1997 and continues to record today, releasing their ninth studio album, "Panic of Girls," in 2011.
-Lead singer Debbie Harry is seen here arriving at an award ceremony in New York City on Nov.
-7, 2011.
+Lead singer Debbie Harry is seen here in February 2015.

 English rock band Duran Duran might just as well be the soundtrack for the 1980s, with such hits as "Girls on Film," "Hungry Like the Wolf," "Rio," "The Reflex" and "A View to a Kill," the last of which even earned them a Golden Globe nomination.